Ristel7/SQL-Project/README.md

 store_id: Which store they work at.
 manager_id: ID of the staff member’s manager.

+Note: All SQL queries for creating and updating the tables with primary and foreign key constraints are saved in the file Bike Schema.sql.

 Updated Database Relationships
 This database schema connects all tables through well-defined foreign key relationships, creating a unified system to track orders, inventory, staff, and customer data.